Preetham-Vijay/Mini-Python-Projects/README.md

 #Prime-Factorial:- In this project a user inputs a number and receives all the prime factorial's of the input number as the output.

+#Armstrong Number:- This project checks whether the input number is an armstrong number or not.